 By: MADDI MCGILLVRAY

 Actor Brad Dourif first caught Hollywood’s attention with his performance as Billy Bibbit in the 1975 classic One Flew Over the Cuckoos Nest.
 Since then, Dourif has acquired an extensive body of work.
-From performances like Raymond in David Lynch’s Blue Velvet, Wormtongue in Peter Jackson’s The Lord of the Rings: The Two Towers and voicing the killer-doll Chucky in Don Mancini’s Child’s Play franchise, Dourif has become one of the greatest character actors of our time.
+From performances like Raymond in David Lynch’s Blue Velvet, Wormtongue in Peter Jackson’s The Lord of the Rings: The Two Towers, and voicing the killer-doll Chucky in Don Mancini’s Child’s Play franchise, Dourif has become one of the greatest character actors.

 Wildling centres on the bizarre relationship between Anna and her mysterious father figure “Daddy.”
 Did being a parent yourself impact how you approached this character?